ShagunDwivedi/TrackOnToo/README.md

 ## Prerequisites

-NOTE: ```This won't work on Windows as we need Redis and it is not supported on Windows, instead you will need WSL or Docker, however a Linux Sytem would be best as you would be able to use all .sh files that help in setup and running```
+NOTE: ```This won't work on Windows as it needs Redis and which is not supported on Windows, instead one needs WSL or Docker.```

 1) [Python3](https://www.python.org/downloads/) and [Pip3](https://pypi.org/project/pip/)
 2) [NodeJS](https://nodejs.org/en/)